GoogleCloudPlatform/vertex-ai-samples/community-content/cpr-examples/timm_serving/README.md

 python build.py deploy
 ```

 If you run the deploy command again, it will create a new endpoint.
-If you want to undeploy the model, you can do so using the Vertex AI dashboard on the Google Cloud console, or use `gsutil ai endpoints undeploy` from the command line.
+If you want to undeploy the model, you can do so using the Vertex AI dashboard on the Google Cloud console, or use `gcloud ai endpoints undeploy` from the command line.

+After deploying successfully, you can run `python build.py probe` to send a sample request to the deployed model.